KMarshland/nasanov-server/README.md

 To test it out, run `npm run test`, which starts (in parallel) influxdb, a reader, a writer, and a client that both writes and reads.

+## Using it to develop on HABMC
+Run `npm run serve`.
+This will expose

 ## To write as a client

 See [test.js](test.js) for example code.